 Meditation: Mindfulness of body & breath, into memory practice: tracing the body backward through the day.
 (7.3.18)

 Talk: Mindfulness as “somatic presence.”
-I discuss “somatic” in terms of body and the senses being primary, and “presence” as a ay to talk about time and narrative.
-Mindfulness as seeing more correctly, resulting in unbinding the narratives that define and constrict us.
+I discuss “somatic” in terms of body and the senses being primary, and “presence” as a way to talk about time and narrative.
+Mindfulness as seeing more accurately, resulting in unbinding the narratives that define and constrict us.
 Unbinding narratives means both individual and social/cultural ideologies and fixations.
-(7.11.18)
+(7.10.18)